 Day 5 was probably the best out of the entire trip because it had me exploring what is in my opinion the best looking spots on my trip.
-It began with the Redwoods.

-Most people have heard about this place and fortunately, it is VERY easy to enter, drive through and even stop in many places to enjoy hikes.
+Most people have heard about this place and fortunately, it is very easy to enter, drive through and even stop in many places to enjoy hikes.

 For me personally, nothing struck me as being more beautiful in this whole state’s coast than Samuel H. Boardman State Park, which you will pass through shortly after the Redwoods.

-Samuel H. Boardman State Park has a ton of jewels to see, and here is one of those places:

-And in terms of WHERE you can find that above spot, here it is and it’s called Natural Bridges.
+Samuel H. Boardman State Park has a ton of jewels to see, and the picture above is from Natural Bridges.
+And in terms of where you can find that above spot, here it is and it’s called Natural Bridges.

-And I’m telling you, nearly ALL of Samuel H. Boardman State Park is this beautiful.
-Just about everything you’ll see on the Oregon Coast is a gem.
+And I’m telling you, nearly all of Samuel H. Boardman State Park is this beautiful.
+Just about everything you’ll see on the Oregon Coast is it’s own gem.

-Gem 12: Columbia River Gorge area.
+Gem 12: Columbia River Gorge in Oregon

 Day 6 began and one of the spots that I really wanted to visit was a waterfall called Multnomah Falls but to get to it, I had to turn north east from the Oregon Coast, and visit an area called Columbia River Gorge.

 This place as a whole is also a gem and basically provides easy access to many scenic areas and waterfalls.
 Here is a picture of Multnomah Falls:

 Once it opens up, the good news is that this waterfall and that trail are close to each other.
 Most of the other places I visited were a long car drive apart.